itz-me-zappex/flux/README.md

 ## Possible questions
 ### How does daemon work?
-- Daemon reads X11 events related to window focus, then it gets PID of process using window ID via `xprop` tool and uses it to collect info about process (process name, its executable path, command which is used to run it and effective UID) to compare it with identifiers in config, if it finds window which matches with identifier(s) specified in specific section in config, it can run command from `focus` key, in case you switch to another window - apply FPS or CPU limit and run command from `unfocus` key (if all of those has been specified in config of course).
+- Daemon reads X11 events related to window focus, then it gets PID of process using window ID via `xprop` tool and uses it to collect info about process (process name, its executable path, command which is used to run it and effective UID) to compare it with identifiers in config, if it finds window which matches with identifier(s) specified in specific section in config, it can run command from `exec-focus` key, in case you switch to another window - apply FPS or CPU limit and run command from `exec-unfocus` key (if all of those has been specified in config of course).
 If window does not match with any section in config, nothing happens.
 To reduce CPU usage and speed up daemon I implemented a caching algorithm which stores info about windows and processes into associative arrays, that allows to collect info about process and window once and then use cache to get this info immediately, if window with the same ID or if new window with the same PID appears (in this case it runs `xprop` to get PID of window and searches for cached info about this process), daemon uses cache to get info.
 Do not worry, daemon forgets info about window and process immediately if window disappears (i.e. becomes closed, not minimized), so memory leak should not occur.

 ### Does that daemon reduce performance?
 - Long story short, impact on neither performance nor battery life should be noticeable.
 It uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time, but it just chills out when you playing game or working in single window.